Everyday technology can be used to help us improve our personal health.

 Mindbody – I use this app to help me find fitness classes near me, such as yoga or Pilates.
 I input my favorite studios and then can check their schedules and book classes right from the app.
 (A friend had to postpone our coffee chat tomorrow?
 Hmmm, wonder if there’s a yoga class I can attend at that time?)

-Stop Breathe and Think – Since enrolling in the health coach training program at Duke Integrative Medicine, which has mindfulness as a core value, I’ve been focusing on my own meditation practices.
-This app features guided meditations to help center and focus.
-I still use the free version.
+Insight Timer – Since enrolling in the health coach training program at Duke Integrative Medicine, which has mindfulness as a core value, I’ve been focusing on my own meditation practices.
+This app features guided meditations and a simple timer for your own practice.
+I’ve tried and liked several meditation apps, but this one I’ve used most consistently.

 It’s your turn.
 What apps do you use to focus on your health?
-Comment below.
+Send me a note.
 I’d love to hear from you!